disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

     ![](images/M01/M1-EX5-T1-S15.png)

-16. Go back to the details view of the flow by selecting the  button.
+16. Go back to the details view of the flow by selecting the back button.

     ![](images/M01/M1-EX5-T1-S16.png)

 17. Open the flow again.

-18. Turn on the flow if it is off.
+18. **Turn on** the flow if Status is off.

     ![](images/M01/M1-EX5-T1-S18.png)